blogs.sanpreetsingh.com

 • resentment

-• fear of touch or affection
+• fear around affection

 • reduced openness